shotgunsoftware/tk-core/docs/initializing.rst

 The simplest way to distribute a Toolkit configuration to a group of users, whether these are distributed in different locations or all working in the same building, is to upload it to Shotgun.
+At startup, the Toolkit Bootstrap will automatically look for uploaded configuratons and if detected, download the configuration locally and then launch.
 Toolkit will take care of distribution and setup.

 To use this workflow, start by creating a custom field on the Pipeline Configuration called ``sg_uploaded_config``:

 .. image:: ./resources/initializing/create_uploaded_config_field.png